-SPD Clock and Data Conventions
+SPD Clock And Data Conventions

 Data states on the SDA line can change only during SCL LOW.
-SDA state changes during SCL HIGH are reserved for indicating start and stop conditions (as shown in Figure 12, Data Validity, and Figure 13, Definition of Start and Stop).
+SDA state changes during SCL HIGH are reserved for indicating start and stop conditions (Figure 12, "Data Validity," on page 32, and Figure 13, "Definition of Start and Stop," on page 33).